 After paying the bills, you can close the business bank accounts.
 You will want to cancel any insurance policies, licenses, permits, and registrations held in the company name.
 Leaving an account open might allow someone else to use them without your knowledge.

 The final step is to divide the remaining assets to any member(s).
 The operating agreement should provide guidance for distributing these assets.
 Transferring property owned by the company to the member(s) will not occur until the company is closed.

-Closing Your S-Corporation with the IRS
+Closing Your S-Corp with the IRS

-When you opened your business, you submitted a Form 2553 to elect the subchapter S-Corporation election.
+When you opened your business, you submitted Form 2553 to elect the subchapter S-Corporation election.
 There is a process you must take with the IRS to let them know your business is dissolving.

 File the Final Tax Return

 Regardless of your business structure, you must file a final tax return in the year you close your business.
-A sole proprietorship will file a Schedule C, a partnership will file Form 1065 and a corporation will file an 1120.
+A California sole proprietorship will file a Schedule C, a partnership will file Form 1065 and a corporation will file an 1120.
 These forms will have a box labeled “Final Return” that you must check.

 S-Corporations, file Form 1120-S, U.S. Income Tax Return for an S-Corporation.
 Check the “Final Return” box located on the top of the first page below the entity information.
 You must mark the “Final Return” box on the Schedule K-1, Shareholder’s Share of Income, Deductions, Credits, Etc.